iteratec/OpenSpeedMonitor/README.md

 _The timings you have to keep track of - always on expressive, well arranged dashboards.
 Without losing all the details of the single WebPageTests if needed!_

-You want to see it running?
-No problem, there is a demo up and running at [demo.openspeedmonitor.org][14].

 ![Einstieg OSM](https://github.com/IteraSpeed/OpenSpeedMonitor/wiki/images/osm_v4_result_dashboard.jpg)